What is the toughest part of learning to code?

 “I have no idea” is a recurring daily panic—but I’ve learned to breathe deep and ease into the fear.

 I’m telling you right now: you don’t have to know everything.
 There— I said it.
-I teach HTML and Rails, and even now (as a teacher), people ask me things about those two languages that I don’t have the answer to.
+I teach HTML Python, and SQL, and even now (as a teacher), people ask me things about those languages that I don’t have the answer to.
 Just free yourself, and say it out loud, “I have no idea.”
 Use Google to figure out the answer.
 Stay curious, keep learning.

 5. You think using Google is cheating